Grandma Duggar Reveals How She Deals With Unruly Kids In A Hilarious Duggar Family Facebook Photo

 “TBT: Grandma Mary is always prepared with this many kids around!” the snapshot was captioned.

-the Duggar Family Blog reports that Grandma Mary Duggar will turn 77 years young next month.
+The Duggar Family Blog reports that Grandma Mary Duggar will turn 77-years-old next month.
 She’s Jim Bob’s mother, and she’s pretty much a fixture at the Duggar family’s home.
-She was living in a log cabin somewhere nearby, but she sold the property that it was located on last year.
+She was living in a log cabin somewhere nearby, but she sold the land last year.
 Luckily, a group of her grandsons banded together to help move the house.
 In a Counting On webisode, Grandma Duggar revealed that her log cabin is now located on her son’s property.

 “I think it’s really neat being close to the Duggar house,” she said.
 “I’m just across the field from them, so it’s going to be a really neat experience.”

 However, Grandma Duggar isn’t residing in the log cabin anymore.
 People shared a sneak peek of the upcoming season of Counting On, and it shows Joseph Duggar and his wife, Kendra Caldwell, living in the house.
-It’s unclear if Grandma Duggar decided to move back in with Jim Bob and Michelle or if she moved somewhere else.
+It’s unclear if Grandma Duggar decided to move back in with Jim Bob and Michelle, or if she moved somewhere else.
 In a 2012 blog post on the TLC website, Michelle revealed that Grandma Duggar has her own guest room in the Duggar family’s home.

 At one point, Grandma Duggar was helping out with the family’s laundry every day, so fans will be relieved to see that she doesn’t spend all day washing her grandchildren’s clothes; the Duggars’ recent photo makes it pretty obvious that she also has plenty of time to unwind and have fun with her family.